aryankale14/OverComplicateIt/README.md

 # OverComplicateIt

 A full-stack web application that transforms your mundane life updates into buzzword-heavy, highly-engaging (and incredibly cringey) LinkedIn posts.
-Powered by Google's Gemini-1.5-Flash AI.

 ## Features
 - **Zero-Shot AI Prompting**: Finely-tuned system instructions to turn any boring event ("I ate toast") into a disruptive startup manifesto.